zpgallegos/zavant/infrastructure/analytical.md

 5.0 Spark projection job, and its least-privilege execution role.
 It references the existing retained acquisition bucket but does not own or replace it.

-The job reads current raw-game pointers and selected revisions beneath `lake/raw/`, then manages Iceberg data and metadata beneath `lake/analytical/iceberg/`.
+The job reads immutable raw-game revisions and current pointers beneath `lake/raw/`, then manages Iceberg data and metadata beneath `lake/analytical/iceberg/`.
 Deployment artifacts are read from `deployments/glue/`.
 The role has no access to acquisition watermarks or run